|

 Check out the EWG rating for this popular Method tub and tile cleaner or this multi-purpose cleaner from Mrs. Meyer’s.
 These are definitely not the ratings I would expect from a brand claiming to be “natural” or “planet-friendly.”

-And a quick disclaimer: I’m not saying all of the products from these brands are terrible.
-I’m just saying if you’re going to stick with store-bought, please do your research.
+And a quick disclaimer: I’m not saying all of these brands’ products are terrible.
+I’m just saying that if you’re going to stick with store-bought, please do your research.

-The EWG has a super handy app that you can download on your phone.
-All you have to do is search for the item or scan the barcode, and the app will grade it based on its environmental impact and health concerns.
+The EWG has a super handy app you can download on your phone.
+Simply search for an item or scan its barcode, and the app will grade it based on its environmental impact and health concerns.

 Toxin-Free Cleaning Alternatives